rg-3/screenshot.js/README.md

   ![screenshot](./webstore-assets/v0.8.0/copy_screenshot_v0.8.0_1280x800.png)

-* The same view as previous, but with the instructions on how to take screenshots visible.
+* The same view as previous, but with instructions on how to take screenshots visible.

   ![screenshot](./webstore-assets/v0.8.0/help_screenshot_v0.8.0_1280x800.png)